Manual for the Graduate Committee Curriculum Procedures

 Within the general category of "Courses with Variable Content," no department may offer any X50 topics courses, X60 seminars, or X80 workshop courses with the same content more than three times.
 After three offerings, the graduate course in question must either be approved by the Graduate Committee as a regular catalog course or the sponsoring department must receive in advance the written approval of the appropriate academic dean for exception to this policy.
 The Deans shall report to the Graduate Committee in April each year on any exceptions given.

-Field Experience, Internship, Practicum Policy
+Policy on Field Experience, Internship, Practicum Policy

 Field experience, internships, practica, etc. are important methods of learning for students.
 Classroom content can be enhanced by a planned program that allows students to put theory and skill into practice.
 The use of this educational tool should be purposeful and planned: such experiential learning will supplement and reinforce classroom learning in actual life situations.
 In such learning experiences, students should be involved directly in the work of the agency and not merely be there as an observer with only vicarious involvement.
 Student tasks should be consistent with the educational goals of the student and the school.